Total Eclipse of the Yard – Adverse Possession Law in Missouri

 Location within the path of totality is also important.
 Most eclipse watchers assume that the middle of the path of totality is the optimal viewing location, but that’s up for debate.
 While the duration of the total solar eclipse is the longest at the middle of the path of totality (about 2 minutes and 40 seconds, certain eclipse phenomena are more prominent and can last up to 10 times longer near the edge of the path of totality.
 The downside of viewing a total solar eclipse from the edge of the path is that the duration of totality is much shorter compared to the center of the path.

 Just as location is important with respect to solar eclipses, “location, location, location” is not only crucial with respect to real estate values, but also real property legal rights in the State of Missouri.
 For example, a fence on a landowner’s property that extends on to a neighboring property by just a few feet could give rise to a claim of adverse possession.
-The doctrine of adverse possession allows a person to claim rightful possession of all or part of the land owned by another person, when the claimant exerts certain control over the subject property.

 A claimant must occupy the land in question for a continuous period of 10 years.
 Under certain circumstances, an occupant may tack (i.e., add on) years of adverse occupation claimed by an earlier occupant.
 Before you lay claim to one of Missouri’s many beautiful state parks, you should know that R.S.Mo. § 516.090 prohibits adverse possession claims of public land.